 Global Fertilizer Market Analysis

 Fertilizer market has gained huge popularity due to increasing demand for food production to satisfy the food requirements of growing population.
 Fertilizers, whether chemical or organic are applied to crops to increase the agricultural productivity and improve the crop yield on poor-quality land.
 Fertilizers improve soil texture, recycle nitrogen, and introduce essential bacteria in the soil.
 Crops such as corn, cotton, and wheat receive nutrients from the soil in which they grow.
 These crops deplete the soil nutrients in various ways by utilizing the available nutrients present in the soil.
 Hence, fertilizers play an important role in providing crops with the essential nutrients, such as nitrogen, phosphate, potassium, and others that are required for the growth of crops.
-The use of fertilizers helps in delivering essential nutrients to feed the world population.
-For instance, the micronutrient fertilizers enrich the crops with essential nutrients to support human health.
-Micronutrients such as zinc which is important to human health is provided by micronutrient fertilizers.
+The world's population is rapidly expanding.
+The demand for food is increasing as the population grows.
+Providing food for this expanding population has become a challenge.
+Arable land, on the other hand, is disappearing as a result of industrialization and urbanization.
+According to the FAO's 'Resource Outlook to 2050,' agricultural production covers more than 1.50 billion hectares (about 12 %) of the world's land surface.
+There is minimal room for further agricultural land expansion.
+This is expected to increase the demand for fertilizers.

 Global Fertilizer Market, Segmentation